beastaugh/js-programming-slides/one/01_values_and_types.md

 !SLIDE
-# The Elements of JavaScript
+# The Elements of JavaScript Programming

 !SLIDE
 # 1: Values & Types